sashco-m/sashco-m.github.io/content/posts/Implementing-search-for-hugo/index.md

   home = ["HTML","SearchIndex"]
   page = ["HTML"]
 ```
 Here we define the custom output format 'SearchIndex', which is used for all pages (home).
-Now, just like we create HTML templates in 'layouts', we can create a JSON template.
-We have to follow Hugo's naming convention for custom output formates:
+Now, just like how we create HTML templates in 'layouts', we can create a JSON template too.
+We have to follow Hugo's naming convention for templates with custom output formats:
 ```
 {kind}.{output_format}.{extension}
 ```
 This is sort-of explained by Hugo's [lookup rules](https://gohugo.io/templates/lookup-order/), but not very well in my opinion.
-Anyway, according to the docs we can choose home/index, our output format is 'searchindex' and the extension is '.json'.
+Anyway, according to the docs the kind can be 'home' or 'index', our output format is 'searchindex' and the extension is '.json'.
 So we create the file:

 layouts/index.searchindex.json
 ```json